realworldocaml/book/en/guided-tour.md

 recursive functions.
 In practice, this isn't usually necessary.
 Most of the time, you'll find yourself happy to use the iteration functions found in the `List` module.
-But it's good to know how to use recursion when you need to do something new that's not already supported.
+But it's good to know how to use recursion when you need to do something new.

 ### Options